 Under the current money bail system, the rich are rewarded and everyone else is punished.
-Jails are crowded with people who are presumed innocent - destroying families, undermining whole communities, and wasting tax dollars.
+Jails are crowded with people who are presumed innocent - destroying families - while the bail industry lines its pockets with money from people already struggling to make ends meet.

 Even short stays in jail can cause people to lose their jobs, cars, homes, and even custody of their children.
-This harsh punishment is inflicted on people who are presumed innocent.
-They have not been convicted of a crime.
+We inflict this harsh punishment on people who are presumed innocent and whose cases may even eventually be dismissed.
 In California, one-third of felony cases do not result in convictions.

-Numerous studies from across the country have found that, compared to white people, Black and Latino people are more likely to have bail set and be assigned higher bail amounts; yet they are less likely to be able to afford bail.
+People of color are hit the hardest.
+Ascompared to white people, Black and Latino people are more likely to have bail set and be assigned higher bail amounts; yet they are less likely to be able to afford bail.
 Overall, Black and Latino people are twice as likely to be detained while awaiting trial as white people.